The Bizarre Demise of Mighty 690

 The year was 1961.
 The place was the sleepy little boarder town of Tijuana, Mexico, where a tiny radio station, the Mighty 690, was pumping out 100,000 watts of effective radiated power, blanketing the Western half of the United States with the hottest sounds around.
 Chuck Barry, Elvis Pressley, Little Richard blasted the USA from a downtown LA studio that routed its signal through Mexico for purposes of circumventing certain wimpy FCC regulations on transmitter power.
 Mighty 690 ruled the waves in a way in which no US transmitter could hope to compete.

-The Finest Sound Around had millions of loyal fans that fateful April day, when the song from hell first hit the airwaves.
+The Finest Sound Around had millions of loyal fans that fateful morning on May 6, 1961, when the song from hell first hit the airwaves.

-I never will forget turning on the radio that first morning to hear the announcer saying, "and now, Ricky Nelson, with 'My bucket's got a hole in it."
-I waited breathlessly for the Irrepressable Ricky, but it was never to be, for out of my radio came a most horrible monotone chant:
+I never will forget turning on the radio shortly after 10am to hear the announcer saying, "and now, Ricky Nelson, with 'My bucket's got a hole in it."
+I waited breathlessly for the Irrepressable Ricky, but it was never to be, for out of my radio came a most horrible monotone chant that I heard as:

 Bompitty bomp bomp de bomp bomp bomp